 Mix ingredients together and form into 1 inch rounds.
 Refrigerate until ready to serve.
 Excellent for a breakfast on the go, or a mid afternoon snack to keep you going!
 Feel free to experiment with your favorite mix-ins.
 Ask Ellen for more details and suggestions!

-2 cans of El Paso Garbanzo Beans 1 16-oz can of whole tomatoes or 6 home grown tomatoes 6 to 8 white potatoes cut bite size 1 bermuda onion chopped 1 lb. bacon cut bite size 2 cups chopped ham cut bite size 1 teaspoon oregano 1 teaspoon parsley 1 teaspoon sweet basil 1/2 to 3/4 tablespoon chili powder or red pepper to taste Throw in a few bay leaves Salt & Pepper to taste
+2 cans of El Paso Garbanzo Beans 1 16-oz can of whole tomatoes or 6 home grown tomatoes 6 to 8 white potatoes cut bite size 1 bermuda onion chopped 2 green peppers cut bite-size 1 lb. bacon cut bite size 2 cups chopped ham cut bite size 1 teaspoon oregano 1 teaspoon parsley 1 teaspoon sweet basil 1/2 to 3/4 tablespoon chili powder or red pepper to taste Throw in a few bay leaves Salt & Pepper to taste

 Let all of this simmer in a big pot, perhaps a crock pot, for 4 to 5 hours.
 Water can be added if you feel it is not producing enough of its own juices.
 Remember, the longer it simmers, the better "dew" it will have on it!
 Happy eating!